 Black bears have a varied diet that includes many types of food.
-In this article, we look at what makes up the diet of a black bear.
+In this article, I look at what makes up the diet of a black bear.

 Black bears eat a variety of foods to supplement their dietary requirements.
-These include other mammals, plants, fruits, nuts, berries, fish, insects, birds, eggs, reptiles, and amphibians.
+90% of their diet comprises plants, but they also eat mammals, fruits, nuts, berries, fish, insects, birds, eggs, reptiles, and amphibians.

-There are three bear species in North America, the American black bear, the brown ‘grizzly’ bear, and the polar bear.
-All three species of bear eat a varied diet from the other two.
-Here we discuss the diet of the American black bear.
+There are three bear species in North America, the American black bear, the brown bear, and the polar bear.
+Here I discuss the diet of the American black bear.

 What Do Black Bears Eat?

 Black bears are considered carnivores but have a varied diet, including caribou, deer, elk, moose, and plants and fruits.

 Black bears will also eat fish, birds, and eggs.
 They also eat various types of insects, including bees and wasps.

 American black bears can spend up to seven months hibernating every year.
 To survive during the winter, they must ensure that they build their fat reserves.
 Without these fat reserves, it would be impossible to make it through the winter.